What is Agentic Commerce? The Future of AI Shopping

 Consumer Behavior Shift & Shopping Experience Benefits

 Despite the enthusiasm from executives and early adopters, significant trust barriers remain between consumers and widespread agentic commerce adoption.
 Only 24% of consumers feel comfortable sharing their shopping data with AI shopping assistants, reflecting deep-seated privacy concerns about how personal information will be used, stored, and potentially sold.
 While 47% are comfortable with AI agents making purchasing recommendations, this still means more than half of consumers harbor reservations about autonomous purchasing.
 These trust barriers stem from legitimate concerns: privacy and security risks associated with giving AI systems access to payment credentials and shopping history, regulatory uncertainty about how agentic commerce will be governed, and fundamental questions about whether algorithms can truly represent consumer interests or whether they’ll be optimized for retailer profits instead.
-Building trust requires radical transparency—companies must clearly explain how agents make decisions, what data they access, how that data is protected, and what safeguards prevent misuse.
+Building trust requires radical transparency: companies must clearly explain how agents make decisions, what data they access, how that data is protected, and what safeguards prevent misuse.
+Payment security helps close some of this gap—tokenization lets agents transact through limited-use credentials without ever touching a customer’s actual card details, while spending limits and instant revocation give consumers a kill switch.
 Early leaders in agentic commerce will be those who prioritize consumer trust through transparent practices, robust security, and genuine alignment with user interests rather than attempting to maximize their own margins at consumer expense.
+Brands wondering what this means operationally—fraud prevention, transaction transparency, customer-facing spending controls—will find that covered in the Trust & Security section of our brand-readiness guide.

 The Future of Agentic Commerce & Next Steps